Common misconceptions about aviation and Malmi Airport

 Even in the field of hobby aviation voluntary work is done for the public good, e.g. SAR flights (Search and Rescue) as well as surveillance flights targeted against illegal spills from ships in the Gulf of Finland as part of WWF Finland's Baltic Sea campaign (Operation Flying Mermaid).

 Above all, Malmi is by far the biggest aviation education center in the country.
 Training flights form a majority of all traffic at the Airport.
 In addition to the private pilots of the capital region, 2/3 of all professional pilots get their education there, then serving the aviation trade as airline pilots.
-Because of its great location, the Airport is such a crucial center of aviation education and recruiting that the Civil Aviation Administration willingly maintains it even at a net loss.
+Because of its great location, the Airport is such a crucial center of aviation education and recruiting that the Civil Aviation Administration, taking care of Finnish aviation's prerequisites and needs, has willingly maintained it even at a net loss.

 Misconception 3: There's no reason why Malmi's operations couldn't be moved 65 miles away.